 Thousands of migrants, many of whom are Haitians, are crammed under a Texas bridge.

-On Friday, US officials stated that more than 10,000 undocumented migrants, many of them Haitians, were being kept under a bridge in Texas, posing a new challenge to President Joe Biden’s immigration policies.
+On Friday, US officials revealed more than 10,000 undocumented migrants, many of them Haitians, were being kept under a bridge in Texas, adding to the strain on President Joe Biden’s immigration policies.

 The migrants were crammed in an area controlled by the US Customs and Border Patrol (CBP) beneath the Del Rio International Bridge, according to Bruno Lozano, the mayor of Del Rio on the US-Mexico border.